AldoSuba/docs.buf.build/docs/bsr/remote-generation/go.md

 :::note

-The alpha remote generation [Go documentation](../../reference/deprecated/remote-generation/go.md) has moved to the Reference section.
+The alpha [Go documentation](../../reference/deprecated/remote-generation/go.md) has moved to the Reference section.

 :::